Nearly query-optimal classical shadow estimation of unitary channels

-To address the limitation that collective measurements may be challenging to implement on current devices, we further propose a variant protocol for CSEU, which uses neither quantum memories nor ancillary systems.
-This variant is appealing to practical applications since it only requires preparation of a computational basis state, random Clifford unitary transformation on a single system, and measurement on the computational basis.
-In addition, its query complexity improves over existing protocols that do not rely on quantum memories.
+To address the limitation that collective measurements may be challenging to implement on current devices, we further propose a variant protocol for CSEU, which requires neither quantum memory nor ancillary systems.
+This variant is appealing to practical applications because it requires only the preparation of a computational-basis state, the application of a random Clifford unitary to a single system, and a measurement in the computational basis.
+Compared with existing quantum memory-free learning protocols with bounded-ancilla, our protocol can significantly enhance the efficiency (see Table~\ref{tab:compare}).
+As a key application, we combine this protocol with the polynomial interpolation technique \cite{stilck2024efficient,gu2024practical,caro2022learning} to learn an arbitrary Hamiltonian $H$ without any prior information on the structure of $H$.
+Remarkably, even without using quantum memory, our protocol can achieve much better performance than previous approaches to this problem, in terms of both the number of queries to $H$ and total evolution time under $H$.

 The rest of this paper is organized as follows.
-In Sec.~\ref{sec:preli}, we introduce basic notations and necessary preliminaries for this work.
+In Sec.~\ref{sec:preli}, we introduce the basic notation and necessary preliminaries for this work.
 In Sec.~\ref{sec:OurProtocol}, we present our protocol for CSEU and analyze its query complexity.
-In Sec.~\ref{sec:shadowLB}, we establish an information-theoretic lower bound for the number of queries required to complete the CSEU task.
+In Sec.~\ref{sec:shadowLB}, we establish an information-theoretic lower bound for the query number required to complete the CSEU task.
 In Sec.~\ref{sec:AverageCase}, we study the performance of our protocol under the average-case scenario over random input states.
-In Sec.~\ref{sec:PriorWork}, we compare our protocol for CSEU with a number of previous works.
-In Sec.~\ref{sec:mainOTOC}, we generalize our protocol to predict non-linear properties of unitary channel and discuss an application in estimating out-of-time-ordered correlators (OTOCs).
-We conclude in Sec.~\ref{sec:Conclusion} by summarizing our results and discussing possible future directions.
+In Sec.~\ref{sec:PriorWork}, we compare our CSEU protocol with a number of previous protocols.
+In Sec.~\ref{sec:Hamiltonian}, we apply our CSEU protocol to learn an arbitrary Hamiltonian.
+In Sec.~\ref{sec:mainOTOC}, we generalize our protocol to predict non-linear properties of unitary channels and discuss an application in estimating out-of-time-ordered correlators (OTOCs).
+In Sec.~\ref{sec:Conclusion} we summarize our results and discuss potential future directions.
 To streamline the presentation, most technical proofs are relegated to the Appendices.